ANANGH/SMART-MIRROR/modules/README.md

 ````

 #### `stop()`
-This method is called when the MagicMirror server receives a `SIGINT` command and is shutting down.
+This method is called when the SmartMirror server receives a `SIGINT` command and is shutting down.
 This method should include any commands needed to close any open connections, stop any sub-processes and gracefully exit the module.

 **Example:**
 ````javascript